c-20/rle/README.md

 If trigger byte is AA instead of FF, first is 0, last is FF and AA will be empty

-Trigger byte is the red byte of the colours being read.
+Trigger byte is the red byte of the colours being read, causes GBA bytes to be read.

+RGBA will also be read if palette mode is off.
+Otherwise, each byte is an index unless repeat or toggle is triggered.

 For nn = 1-254, this indicates a repeat.
 If 254 repeats, an extra byte is expected.